krange/JS-MVC/README.md

 JS-MVC is an beta experiment in a lightweight JavaScript MVC architecture that I figured I would upload.
 I really enjoy using PureMVC (ActionScript and Objective-C) but did not enjoy the JavaScript port and its dependencies.
 So, I decided to spend some time one night and right something a bit simplier.
 This interpretation is similiar architectually but with some additional adaptions and uses John Resig's JavaScript Class implementation for inheritence.

+Additional support should be coming soon, like unit-tests and JSDocs.

 # Usage

 ### Facade